Infections

 - Japanese encephalitis

-Japanese encephalitis is a rare but potentially serious infection of the brain caused by the Japanese encephalitis virus (JEV) which can be spread to humans through mosquito bites.
+Japanese encephalitis is a rare but potentially serious infection of the brain caused by the Japanese encephalitis virus that can be spread to humans through mosquito bites.

 - Measles